Terre8055/duner/content/jobs/Develeap Trainee/index.md

 ---
 date: '2016-12-21'
 title: 'DevOps Trainee'
-company: 'RGT Training'
+company: 'Develeap x ReallyGreatTech'
 location: 'Accra - Ghana'
 range: 'November 2023 - March 2024'
 url: 'https://develeap.com'
 ---

 Before I delved into devops and cloud computing, I participated in an intense 3-month devops bootcamp organised at RGT.
 I experienced the world of devops from writing bash scripts to fully automating software deployment on cloud and on-prem infra.
 To summarise my time in the training, I perfomed the following projects:

 - Writing and integrating Jenkins Pipelines and jobs into GitLab projects, streamlining continuous integration and deployment processes.